ImpressLearn: Continual Learning via Combined Task Impressions: Introduction

-\paragraph{\textbf{Example: LeNet-300-100 on RotMNIST}} As a sneak-peak of our approach and its performance, Figure \ref{Fig:RotMNIST} shows the accuracy of ImpressLearn compared to SupSup on Rotated MNIST task set.
+\paragraph{\textbf{Example: LeNet-300-100 on RotatedMNIST.}} As a preview of our approach and its performance, Figure \ref{Fig:RotMNIST} shows the accuracy of ImpressLearn compared to SupSup on RotatedMNIST dataset.
 First, as a sanity check, we apply basis-masks obtained from one task to tasks they were not optimized for.
-As expected, this yields essentially random accuracy (see $X$ in Figure \ref{Fig:RotMNIST}), confirming that the performance of ImpressLearn is beyond pure transfer learning and comes from linearly combining the initial impressions.
+As expected, this yields essentially random accuracy (see X in Figure \ref{Fig:RotMNIST}), confirming that the performance of ImpressLearn is beyond pure transfer learning and comes from linearly combining the initial impressions.
 Next, Figure \ref{Fig:RotMNIST} illustrates that ImpressLearn even with a small number of heterogeneous basis-masks is on par or even superior to SupSup on unseen tasks.
-Note that ImpressLearn with a basis set of $10$ masks requires only $3 \times 10=30$ parameters; in contrast, SupSup needs to generate an entire binary mask, which requires $\ge 25K$ tensor indices to specify (assuming $10\%$ sparsity).
+Note that, for each additional non-basis task, ImpressLearn with $10$ basis-masks requires only $3 \times 10=30$ parameters (one per basis-mask per layer); in contrast, SupSup needs to generate an entire binary mask, which requires $25,000+$ tensor indices to specify assuming $10\%$ sparsity.
 Figure \ref{Fig:RotMNIST} also illustrates the performance of ImpressLearn over homogeneous basis-masks; in this setting, we need a larger number of basis-masks to achieve accuracy comparable to the heterogeneous scenario.
 Ultimately, however, we still match the performance of SupSup with a vastly smaller number of additional per-task parameters.
-Lastly, the right plot of Figure \ref{Fig:RotMNIST} shows that our algorithm can successfully operate when task identity is not provided at inference (cf. GN regime \citep{supsup}).
-Here, our optimization procedure finds the ``correct'' basis-mask or a linear combination of basis-masks yielding similar or better performance, providing an alternative to the entropy-based GN-inference developed by \citet{supsup}.
-In Section \ref{Sec:Experiments}, we provide more empirical evidence of the efficacy of ImpressLearn on a variety of benchmarks, outlining the radical savings in parameters that need to be stored per task compared to SupSup.
+Lastly, the rightmost plot in Figure \ref{Fig:RotMNIST} shows that our algorithm can successfully operate when task identity is not provided at inference (cf. GN regime \citep{supsup}).
+Here, our optimization procedure with the entropy objective finds the ``correct'' basis-mask or a linear combination of basis-masks yielding similar or better performance compared to the one-shot baseline from \citet{supsup}.
+In Section \ref{Sec:Experiments}, we provide empirical evidence of the efficacy of ImpressLearn on a variety of benchmarks, outlining the radical savings in parameters that need to be stored per-task compared to SupSup.